-Basis of accounting refers to when revenues and expenses are recognized in the accounts and reported in the financial statements, and measurement focus relates to the timing of the measurements made.
+Basis of accounting refers to when revenues and expenses are recognized in the accounts and reported in the financial statements and measurement focus relates to the timing of the measurements made.
 The Authority uses the accrual basis of accounting and the flow of economic resources measurement focus for reporting purposes.
-Revenues are recognized when they are earned, and expenses are recognized when they are incurred.
-Proprietary funds distinguish operating revenues and expenses from non-operating items.
-Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the proprietary fund's principal ongoing operations.
+Revenues are recognized when they are earned and expenses are recognized when they are incurred.
+The Authority distinguishes operating revenues and expenses from non-operating items, wherein operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the proprietary fund's principal ongoing operations.
+All other revenues and expenses are considered non-operating.